 Creating an engaging exhibit booth design requires time and effort, and the initial steps can be intimidating.
 This is why it’s important to work with an exhibit design company that you have a great rapport with.
-Together, you can share ideas and execute them for the best results.
+Together, you can share trade show booth layout ideas and execute them for the best results.

 At IGE, one of the first decisions we make is what configuration to go with.
-Each design has distinct benefits and price considerations, so it’s a good idea to know what you’re getting with each one.
+Each trade show booth layout has distinct benefits and price considerations, so it’s a good idea to know what you’re getting with each one.
 Below are the three most common custom trade show displays to consider for your next event.

 Inline booths, or linear booths, have three structural sides.
 The fourth side is exposed.
 As the name implies, inline booths are arranged in a straight line with other exhibits on both sides.
 Starting with 10x10s, inline retail displays are manageable and cost-effective.
 The only thing to pay attention to is height, as some trade show venues have height restrictions.